-In addition to the support that we can offer in school, we may feel it appropriate to draw on the expertise of external agencies including the Educational Psychologist, the Speech and Language Service, the Family Link Worker Service or the School Nurse Service.
-These referrals would not be made without obtaining the permission of parents / carers.
+In addition to the support that we can offer in school, we may feel it appropriate to draw on the expertise of external agencies such as the Educational Psychologist, the Speech and Language Service, the Family Link Worker Service or the School Nurse Service for example.
+These referrals would not be made without obtaining the permission of the parent / carer.
 In some cases the service would work directly with the child and / or their family while in other cases they may work with the school to help develop our capacity to support your child and their needs, for example with the provision of a Speech and Language programme for us to deliver in school.
-All referrals to external agencies are made by the SENDCO or the Headteacher.
+All referrals to external agencies are made by the SENDCOs.

-At Stedham Primary School when your child reaches Year 6, they will take the end of Key Stage Statutory Assessments.
+At Stedham Primary School when your child reaches Year 6 they will take the end of Key Stage Statutory Assessments.
 Depending on their specific needs they may be eligible for access arrangements such as a reader, scribe, rest breaks or additional time.
 This will be discussed individually with parents / carers in the Spring term of Year 6.
-If a child is working significantly below the level of the tests we will seek permission to disapply them from the test.
+If a child is working below the level of the tests they will not be entered to take them.